 We are a Christian fellowship of Reformed/Evangelical nature in Delft, The Netherlands.
 Our teaching is Bible centered, our mission is to preach the Gospel (Good News) of Jesus Christ.
-We want to bring together people from different cultures and nationalities who want to worship the Living God and/or want to know more about Him.
-We do this in song, prayer, Bible reading and explanation, and weekly Bible studies and prayer meetings.
-Every Sunday afternoon at 12.00, you are welcome to attend IREF’s Sunday service.
+We want to bring together people from different cultures and nationalities who want to worship the living God and want to know more about Him.
+We do this in a Sunday service in the New Church of Delft with songs, prayers, Bible reading and explanation, and in intercultural Life Groups (home groups) and evening courses.

 This website will disappear within due time and info will not be updated.
 See for the actual info the website of ICF-Delft.
 Click this to download ICF-Delft flyer.
 Click here to go to ICF-Delft website.

 ⇒ IREF/ICF Sunday services are in the New Church, Markt, Delft

 Our joint ICF church services – a common responsibility of IREF and Immanuel church (Delft Project)- take place in the New Church, Markt 80, Delft.
 The services start at 12.30, on Sundays:

 September 22 Farewell service of rev. Niek Tramper.
 Sermon: 1 Thess.
 5: 16 – 18 ‘Reasons to rejoice’